YHC Hosts Volunteer Food-Packing Event to “Stop Hunger Now”

 Young Harris College Hosts Volunteer Food-Packing Event to "Stop Hunger Now"

 YOUNG HARRIS, Ga. – On Nov.
-8, Young Harris College hosted a food-packing event in which more than 100 faculty, staff and student volunteers packed 14,000 meals in one hour and raised $3,500 to assist Stop Hunger Now, an international hunger-relief agency that coordinates the distribution of food and other lifesaving aid around the world.
+14, Young Harris College hosted a food-packing event in which 90 faculty, staff and student volunteers packed more than 10,000 meals in three hours to benefit Stop Hunger Now, an international hunger-relief agency that coordinates the distribution of food and other lifesaving aid around the world.
 The event was sponsored by S.E.R.V.E.
-(Service, Empowerment, Responsibility, Voice and Engagement) and the YHC Inter-Religious Council (IRC).
+(Service, Empowerment, Responsibility, Voice and Engagement).

 Stop Hunger Now works with international partners that ship and distribute the meals, which have been used primarily to support school feeding programs in developing countries.
 The use of volunteers for product packing has resulted in an extremely cost-effective operation while increasing awareness about global hunger.